- Canada Visas

 If the written submission does not match the applicant’s reported abilities, their application my not be accepted, nor will they even know of their results until much later when the application is fully reviewed by a visa officer.

 By restricting applicants to only a one-shot deal in language ability, many candidates will unjustifiably be refused.
 This at a time when Canada needs immigrants more than ever given our aging demographics and economic uncertainty.
-Further I think language as a criterion for immigration cases is given far too much weight.
+Further, language as a criterion for immigration cases is given far too much weight.
 There are countless examples of successful immigrants making their way in Canada with minimal language abilities, many of whom learn to communicate after landing in Canada.
-I submit that the net benefit of having such contributors to our economy and culture vastly outweighs their lack of language skills.
+The net benefit of having such contributors to our economy and culture vastly outweighs their lack of language skills.
+This could have huge implications if you are planning to immigrate as a skilled worker or under the CEC, so it is best to contact a licensed immigration professional for advice.